Ashique01/Food-explorer-functionality/README.md

 ## Technologies Used

-- React: A JavaScript library for building user interfaces.
+- React A JavaScript library for building user interfaces.
 - Bootstrap: A popular CSS framework for creating responsive and visually appealing web pages.
 - JavaScript: The programming language used for the logic and interactivity of the application.